Brenda Starr (1989 film): Development

 Hyman agreed.
 Ibrahim's representatives created Mystery Man Productions, a New York-based company, to finance the film.
 Buchanan and Stone eventually were called to the offices of Mystery Man Productions.
 "They were not people who had ever made a movie," Buchanan said of the representatives.
 "They said things like, 'On page 22, you will introduce a dream sequence.'
 That kind of thing."

 Finance came through the Bank of Credit and Commerce International.
 The Ibrahim family was among the bank's largest depositors.
 Mystery Man hired Robert Ellis Miller to direct, and Bob Mackie designed Shields' dresses.
 Delia Ephron came in to rewrite the movie.
 She subsequently removed her name from the film's credits, using the pseudonym "Jenny Wolkind" instead.
 Mystery Man obtained limited rights to the Brenda Starr character from the Tribune Entertainment Co., owners of the comic strip, in April 1986.
 But the company failed to obtain television rights, something that proved crucial later.

 Production

 Filming started July 1986.
 Shields filmed it over her summer break from Princeton, where she was studying.
-The film was shot in Jacksonville, Florida, and in Puerto Rico.
+The film was shot near Jacksonville, Florida, and in Puerto Rico.
 The budget was originally $15 million.

 During filming, Timothy Dalton, who had the male lead, was cast as James Bond for The Living Daylights.

 Initial spending on the film was from the Ibrahim cash accounts at the BCCI, but midway through the project, Ibrahim began to have second thoughts about the production costs.
 The film ended up being financed half cash and half in loans from the BCCI.

 Brooke Shields later recalled she "loved" making the film:

 Director Miller said he spent about $15 million to make the movie.
 Producer Hyman said the budget was about $14 million.
 Ibrahim associates said an internal audit attributed $22.3 million to the film.

+During filming two cinematographers were fired and Timothy Dalton asked Freddie Francis, with whom he was friendly, to take over.